 New Zealand and Australian troops disembarked in Egypt to complete their training.
 From here they were sent to the Gallipoli Peninsula, Turkey, in April 1915.
 More than 2700 New Zealanders died during this unsuccessful campaign.

 After their evacuation from Gallipoli, New Zealand troops were sent to the Western Front (France and Belgium).
 The Gallipoli campaign and the birth of the Anzac legend have captured the imagination of generations of New Zealanders.
-But it is on the killing fields of the Western Front that most New Zealanders saw action and where most of them died – 12,500 in total.
+But it is on the killing fields of the Western Front that most New Zealanders saw action and where most of them died – almost 12,500 in total.

 In addition, a mounted rifles brigade participated in the Sinai–Palestine campaign.
 A small number of New Zealanders served with British naval and air forces, while others sailed in British and locally owned merchant ships.